The Present and Future of Italy’s Gambling Industry

 Italy’s Largest Gambling Operators by Market Share

-Italian online gambling revenue has risen by around 25% year-on-year to €537m in the second quarter of 2020.
-This brings the Italian igaming market to over €1bn in the first half of the year for the first time, all despite the tough year that all sectors of gambling have weathered.
+Italian online gambling revenue rose by about 25% year on year to €537m in the second quarter of 2020.
+This pushed the Italian iGaming market past €1bn in the first half of the year, despite the challenging conditions faced by every gambling sector.

 Online Casino Market